 Baked Taquito Flautas with Simple Guacamole recipe notes:

-- The easiest way to soften your tortillas for rolling is spray them with cooking spray and pop in the oven for a minute, like for chard enchiladas.
+- The easiest way to soften your tortillas for rolling is spray them with cooking spray and pop in the oven for a minute, like for these chard enchiladas.
 Alternatively, brush the tortillas lightly with avocado or olive oil.

 - For baking spray, I’ve converted to avocado oil cooking spray instead of canola oil spray.
 There is no comparison in flavor and quality.
 Plus, I’ve been reading about canola oil and am steering away from it.
 Definitely avocado oil is a healthier oil.
 You can also use a quality olive oil spray.